starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 `useElementResource`, with matching local `ElementResource` / `ElementResourceBlueprint` shapes: a function from `element` to `IntoResourceBlueprint<T>`, plus a `pending | attached` result that always carries the framework callback ref.
-This is stronger evidence for a shared Starbeam DOM attachment concept than the earlier React-only probe.
+Vue adds the non-hooks version of that
-`@starbeam/modifier` still only exposes `ElementPlaceholder`, which models element availability but not the resource-shaped public contract.
-Vue currently has `setupResource` and component lifecycle integration, but the idiomatic directive dialect for reusable low-level DOM access is still unproven.
+evidence: a custom directive can own the resource scope for an element, subscribe to runtime invalidations, schedule sync through Vue, and finalize when the element unmounts.
+This is stronger evidence for a shared Starbeam DOM attachment concept than the earlier React-only probe. `@starbeam/modifier` still only exposes `ElementPlaceholder`, which models element availability but not the resource-shaped public contract.

 #### DOM attachment contract sketch